ajbadaj/AJut/README.md

 I hope you enjoy this library.
 AJut is short for AJ Utilities, (pronounced like the dipping sauce Au Jus).
 It represents some dot net utilities that I commonly use.
 I have an adapted version for Windows Universal that are included but require further evaluation as changes with .net core have been released.

 ## Licensing
-This software uses an MIT License, see license.txt - terms and conditions contained therin.
+This software uses an MIT License, see LICENSE - terms and conditions contained therin.

 ## Versioning
 At this point, AJut is in the "Alpha" stage.
 I have some large scale overhauls planned, as this library dates back to my early days as an engineer.